dbeley/ypc/README.md

 ### Exported files

-The script will export several files in the export folder (you can set it with the -n/--export_folder_name flag, default : ypc_export) :
+The script will export several files in the export folder (you can set it with the `-n/--export_folder_name` flag, default : ypc_export) :

-- tracklist.csv : csv file containing the name of the songs and the youtube urls (separator : tab).
+- tracklist.csv : File containing the name of the songs and the youtube urls (CSV, separator : tabulation `\t`).
-- urls_list.csv : list of extracted youtube urls (one by line).
+- urls_list.csv : File containing the list of extracted youtube urls (one by line).
 You can use that file with ypc (see Examples - With youtube urls)
-- Audio : Folder containing the audio files (if -a)
+- Audio : Folder containing the audio files (if `-a`)
-- Videos : Folder containing the video files (if -v)
+- Videos : Folder containing the video files (if `-v`)